Kashmiri Rajma Curry

 Wash 1 cup of dry Kashmiri rajma and soak it in 3-4 cups of water for 6-8 hours.

-Drain the water and add the rajma in an instant pot along with
+Drain the water and add the rajma to an instant pot with the following ingredients.

 - 3 cups of water